-“Upon receiving a Cluster Report element from a non-AP and non-PCP STA with the Cluster Report field set to 1 and the Cluster Channel Number field set to 0, a decentralized cluster enabled AP or PCP may reschedule SPs and CBAPs in its beacon interval, move the BTI if the clustering enabled AP or PCP is an S-AP or S-PCP in a decentralized AP or PCP cluster, or change the cluster time offset if the clustering enabled AP or PCP is a member AP or member PCP, or perform other actions, in an attempt to mitigate any interference from the transmissions as indicated in the received Cluster Report element.
+“Upon receiving a Cluster Report element included in the Announce frame from a non-AP and non-PCP STA operating on the 1.08 GHz channel with the Cluster Report field set to 1 and the Cluster Channel Number field set to 0, a decentralized cluster enabled AP or PCP operating on a 1.08 GHz channel may reserve multiple SPs on the 1.08 GHz channel to identify whether there is an empty Beacon SP.
+The AP or PCP may reschedule SPs and CBAPs in its beacon interval, move the BTI if the clustering enabled AP or PCP is an S-AP or S-PCP in a decentralized AP or PCP cluster, or change the cluster time offset if the clustering enabled AP or PCP is a member AP or member PCP, or perform other actions, in an attempt to mitigate any interference from the transmissions as indicated in the received Cluster Report element.
 The AP or PCP may also create SPs in its beacon interval with the source and destination AID set to 255 to prevent transmissions during specific periods in the beacon interval.
 In addition, the AP or PCP operating on a 1.08 GHz channel can reserve multiple SPs in DTI based on the clustering synchronization and control information included in the Cluster Report element, monitoring the Beacon SPs on the 2.16 GHz channel, to identify whether there is an empty Beacon SP of the decentralized cluster operating on the channel indicated by the Cluster Channel Number field.”

 Insert the following paragraph before the last paragraph of page 124

+“The AP or PCP operating on the 1.08 GHz channel should determine its Beacon Interval on the 2.16 GHz channel to be equal to the Beacon Interval of the S-AP or S-PCP on the 2.16 GHz channel according to the cluster synchronization and control information of the S-AP or S-PCP.
+The AP or PCP operating on the 1.08 GHz channel should continue transmitting the DMG Beacon frames on the 2.16 GHz channel during the Beacon SP according to the Beacon Interval on the 2.16 GHz channel.
+The AP or PCP operating on the 1.08 GHz channel shall switch back to the 1.08 GHz channel to transmit DMG Beacon frames during BTI on the 1.08 GHz channel according to the Beacon Interval on the 2.16 GHz channel.”